talgreen1/pdf_merger_with_index/docs/CHAPTERS_FEATURE_PLAN.md

 ## Status

-This document is the implementation plan for the chapters feature.
-The feature described here is not implemented yet.
+Implemented on 2026-07-28.
+This document records the design, implementation stages, validation rules, and acceptance criteria used for the feature.

 ## Objective